How to calculate EBIT-EPS Break Even Analysis and take decisions

-EBIT-EPS Analysis is a tool businesses use to compare different ways to finance their operations (like through debt or issuing shares) and see how each affects the company’s earnings per share (EPS).
+EBIT-EPS Analysis is a business tool to compare the various methods of financing the operations of the business (such as using debt or issuing shares) and how this impacts the earnings per share (EPS) of the company.

 Scenario: “Green Power Tech Expansion”